glebm/DOMBrew/README.md

 # DOMBrew

+You should be using client-side templating instead of building DOM in code.
+Still, if you have to, DOMBrew is a small library with simple api.

-DOMBrew examples are written entirely in [CoffeeScript](http://jashkenas.github.com/coffee-script/).
+documentation with examples in [CoffeeScript](http://jashkenas.github.com/coffee-script/):

     # DOMBrew builds DOM from a css like selector and a hash of attributes.
     # 1. alias it to a short variable